TritonVM/triton-vm/specification/src/registers.md

 Programs can read from and write to RAM using instructions `read_mem` and `write_mem`.
 The address to read from – respectively, to write to – is the stack's second-to-top-most OpStack element, i.e, `st1`.

-The register `ramv` is not directly accessible by the program running in TritonVM.
+The registers `ramp` and `ramv` are not directly accessible by the program running in TritonVM.
-It exists only to allow efficient arithmetization.
+They exist only to allow efficient arithmetization.

 ## Helper Variables